-Water Development, Management and Invasive Species

-Population Growth and Demographic

-Conservation Practices and Funding 1

-Changes (and Land and Water Management

-- Municipal)

-Distribution

-Land and Water Management - Farm and Energy Production3
+Water Development, Management and Distribution Invasive Species Population Growth and Demographic Changes Conservation Practices and Funding 1 Land and Water Management - Farm and Ranch 2 Energy Production 3 Climate Change

-Ranch 2

-Climate Change

-- 1 Conservation Practice and Funding: this is compiled from many related comments about communication, habitat connectivity, and funding opportunities/partherships.
-This section cross-cuts the following Broad Issues: Land and Water Management-Recreation and Conservation, Lack of Information and Resources, Inadequate Policies, and Other Broad Cross-Cutting (Economy). - 2 Land and Water Management Farm and Ranch: Respondents did not usually distinguish between farm or ranch working lands in their comments for this handbook; distinctions were more evident in the ecoregion handbooks. - 3 Energy Production: Most comments to date lumped concerns into "Energy Production" containing both Power Development and Transmission AND Oil and Natural Gas Production and Delivery; distinctions are more evident in ecoregion handbooks.
+1 Conservation Practice and Funding: this is compiled from many related comments about communication, habitat connectivity, and funding opportunities/partnerships.
+This section cross-cuts the following Broad Issues: Land and Water Management-Recreation and Conservation, Lack of Information and Resources, Inadequate Policies, and Other Broad Cross-Cutting (Economy).

+2 Land and Water Management - Farm and Ranch: Plan revision participants did not usually distinguish between farm or ranch working lands in their comments; distinctions were more evident in the comments for ecoregion handbooks.

+3 Energy Production: Most comments to date lumped concerns into "Energy Production" containing both Power Development and Transmission AND Oil and Natural Gas Production and Delivery; distinctions are more evident in ecoregion handbooks.